 "We must to do better than the Obama-Clinton foreign policy that has damaged relationships with our allies and emboldened our enemies," former Florida Governor Jeb Bush said in a video released by the political action committee Right to Rise.

-Bush, the bother of former President George W. Bush, has not yet announced whether he will run for the Republican nomination.
+Bush, the brother of former President George W. Bush, has not yet announced whether he will run for the Republican nomination.

 Kentucky Senator Rand Paul, who formally announced his candidacy for the Republican nomination last week, also made the rounds of US Sunday political chat shows, criticizing the former secretary of state for, among other things, her handling of a 2012 attack on a US diplomatic compound in the Libyan city of Benghazi.